Accenture/mercury/docs/guides/CHAPTER-8.md

 ## Admin endpoints to stop, suspend or resume

-You can stop, suspend or resume an application instance from a presence monitor.
+You can stop, suspend or resume an application instance from a `presence monitor`.

 1. `Shutdown` - stop an application so that the container management system will restart it
 2. `Suspend` - tell the application instance not to accept incoming requests